Alternate format: Introduction to the Cyber Threat Environment (PDF, 2.45 MB)

 Phishing is a common method by which threat actors disguise themselves as a trustworthy entity with the intent to lure a large number of recipients into providing information, such as login credentials, banking information, and other personally identifiable information.
 Phishing is an example of a social engineering technique and is mainly conducted through email spoofing and text messages.
 Users become victims when they open malicious attachments or click on embedded links.

 Spoofing is the act of masking or forging a website, email address, or phone number to appear as if it originates from a trusted source.
 After receiving a phishing message, the victim can be enticed into giving away personal, financial, or other sensitive information or clicking on a link or attachment, which can infect a device with malware.

 Spear-phishing occurs when a cyber threat actor sends a personally tailored phishing message to a more precisely selected set of recipients or even a single recipient.
 Spear-phishing relies on social engineering, using details that are believable to the victim as originating from a trusted source.
 Whaling refers to spear-phishing targeted at senior executives or other high-profile recipients with privileged access and authorities.

-Figure 5: Ransomware
+Figure 5: Phishing and spear-phishing